Game Editor

 Game Editor is a 2D game authoring package.
 It supports multi-platform development to iPhone, iPad, Mac OS X, Windows (Windows 95-Windows 10), Android, Linux, Windows Mobile-based Smartphones, GP2X, Pocket PCs, and Handheld PCs.
 Compatibility with these platforms is mentioned on Game Discovery, a popular site for game developers, among other software like The 3D Gamemaker, DarkBASIC, and GameMaker.

 Game Editor was created by Makslane Rodrigues, who has been developing it since 2002.
 The current version is 1.4.0 from 2010, with the latest beta 1.4.1 being from 2013; it is still considered to be a work in progress.
-On February 2, 2021, work on Game-Editor 2 was announced, reimplementing it atop of GTK and ORX.
+On February 2, 2021, work on a proprietary Game-Editor 2 was announced, reimplementing it atop of GTK and ORX.

 Features

 Interface

 The interface itself is relatively basic and is the same for Mac OS X, Linux and Windows.
 Navigating the editor map (where the level is designed and executed) involves panning.
 The interface is composed of a main menu at the top, which shows the current position on the map, and icons indicating the mode(s) the user is in.
 The interface is window based.
 Each action and event has its own window, along with several settings windows.